Epsilon-nets, unitary designs and random quantum circuits: Mixing operators on unitary group, their gap and approximate designs

 We shall also consider restriction $T_{\nu}|_{\hcal_t}$ of $T_{\nu}$ to the subspace $\hcal_t$ spanned by balanced polynomials of degree up to $t$ in $U$ as well as in $\bar U$ i.e. subspace of functions on $\UU(d)$ of the form $G_t(U)=\tr\left(A U^{\ot t} \ot \bar{U}^{\ot t} \right)$.
 In particular, if we choose $\nu$ to be the Haar measure $\mu$ on $\UU(d)$ then the operators $T_{\mu}$ and $T_{\mu}|_{\hcal_t}$ are projectors - they project onto the space of constant functions on $\UU(d)$.
 Let us denote the space orthogonal to the constant functions on $\UU(d)$ by $\L^2_{0}(\UU(d))$.
 We define the gap of $T_\nu$ as:

-We note that the so-defined function is a gap, when the support of the measure includes a set of universal gates.
-We are only interested in such situation, so we will keep name gap for $g$.
+We note that the so-defined function can be greater than zero iff the support of the measure includes a set of universal gates.
+We are only interested in such situations, so we will the keep name gap for $g$.

 We define a gap for $T_{\nu}|_{\hcal_t}$ analogously as for $T_\nu$ and denote it by $g(\nu,t)$.
 By straightforward calculations we get

 The following proposition establishes a very useful connection between $T_\nu|_{\hcal_t}$ and moment operator $T_{\nu,t}$ introduced in Eq.\eqref{eq:momentOP}.